finnito/Science/content/12phy/as91172/markdown/radioactive-decay.md

 ---

+# Akoranga 5 Mahi Tuatahi

+1. Write the date in your books
+2. Try and remember, without using your books, what are three _things_ that are conserved during radioactive decay?

+---

+## Te Whāinga Ako

+1. Describe the three forms of radioactivity – Alpha, Beta and Gamma radiation.

+---

+<iframe width="1280" height="720" src="https://www.youtube.com/embed/UtZw9jfIxXM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

 ### Beta Radiation

 - High-energy electron (negative charge), symbol $\beta$
-- When emitted, a neutron decays into a proton inside the nucleus
+- When emitted, a neutron decays (changes) into a proton inside the nucleus
 - Can travel up to 90% the speed of light

----

 - Medium range: about 30cm
 - Medium penetration: can be stopped by a sheet of aluminium about 5mm thick